layup-technologies/layup-gateway/readme.txt

 * Webhook able to change a cancelled order to placed (on hold)
 * Removed merchant settings
-* Customer view of [ayment plan updates more often
+* Customer view of payment plan updates more often
 * Added a paymenplan estimate to the cart

 = v1.7.11 =